Middle-earth Strategy Battle Game: Variants and derived games

 All at Sea is an adaptation of the rules for naval conflicts.
 The official rules were a modified version of the Warhammer Boat rules, adapted by Nick Davis and first presented in Games Workshop's White Dwarf magazine (US issue 295).
 The game's mechanics centred on boarding parties, with options for ramming actions and naval artillery in the form of ballistae and other siege engines.
 Model ships are built by hobbyists, just as normal miniature terrain, such as "great ships" of Pelargir, cogs of Dol Amroth and Corsair galleys.

 Game systems

-The standard game is played with two or more armies on a board generally 4 feet long and 4 feet wide (16 square feet, or 1.486 square meters), usually deployed within 6 inches of opposite board edges.
+The standard game is played with two or more armies on a board generally 4 feet long and 4 feet wide (16 square feet, or 1.486 square metres), usually deployed within 6 inches of opposite board edges.
 Similar to Warhammer Fantasy, the game uses a "points-system" to assign values to each miniature, allowing players to ensure that their armies are evenly matched.
 The game is primarily a skirmish game, but can be played in varying scale: